andre-j3sus/ist-meic-notes/2nd-semester/cpd/02-parallel-programming-openmp.md

     * Uses locks implicitly - OpenMP provides a way to define locks explicitly: `omp_init_lock`, `omp_destroy_lock`, `omp_set_lock`, `omp_unset_lock`;
     * Explicit use of locks is less clean, but more prone than critical sections, but is more flexible;
   * Atomic operation: `#pragma omp atomic` - ensures that the operation is executed atomically - read and write operations are atomic;
+    * Usually faster than critical sections, but only supports simple operations;
   * Barrier: `#pragma omp barrier` - all threads wait for the others to reach the barrier;
   * Ordered: `#pragma omp ordered`;
   * Master: `#pragma omp master` - only the master thread executes the code inside the block;